Refreshing Lime Tartlets

 - Press dough onto the bottoms and up the sides of four ungreased 4-in. fluted tart pans with removable bottoms.
 Place on a baking sheet.
 Bake at 400° for 8-10 minutes or until golden brown.
 Cool on wire racks.

 - In a small saucepan, combine sugar and cornstarch.
-Add the cream, lime juice and peel; stir until blended.
+Add the cream, lime juice and zest; stir until blended.
 Cook and stir over medium heat until mixture comes to a boil.
 Cook and stir 1-2 minutes longer or until thickened.
 Remove from the heat; stir in sour cream and butter.
 Cool to room temperature, stirring occasionally.
 Spoon into tart shells.

 - Refrigerate for 1 hour before serving.
 Garnish with whipped cream.
-Yield: 4 tarts.